 The word has no technical legal meaning.
 Any hollow space in the ground, natural or artificial, where water is collected and passes off, is a ditch or drain.
-Goldthwait v.
-East Bridgewater, 5 Gray (Mass.)
-61.
+5 Gray, 61.

 The word "drain" also sometimes denotes the easement or servitude (acquired by grant or prescription) which consists in the right to drain water through another's land.
 See 3 Kent, Comm.
 436.